 The European rules on cross-border transport, first introduced in 1992, will now be extended to cover all traffic between the remaining EU countries.
 GRADLYN points out some of the implications of these changes below.

-The aim is to provide legal certainty to the sender of export consignments.
+The aim is to provide legal certainty to the european sender of export consignments from the EU.
 Therefore, paper-based procedures have been phased out and replaced by a uniform process which is exclusively electronic.

 There are some obvious advantages: